christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-I can just use JavaScript to create the dynamic behaviour of this user interface.
+I can just JavaScript to create the dynamic behaviour of this user interface.
 But not only that, I get complete TypeScript support out of the box.
 Not only to infer the types of the props, but type narrowing and any other feature from TypeScript that applies to expressing dynamic user interfaces.
 This is a really good thing when building large productivity apps.

 But this core concept of `(state) => ui` has been faded over time in React.
 This fundamental concept that makes so much sense first started to diminish with the introduction of hooks: